seanbreckenridge/cube-scramble-cli/README.md

 ❯ cube-scramble-cli -h
 usage: cube-scramble-cli [-h] [-s] [-H]

-A command line based scramble generator and stopwatch
+A command line based stopwatch and twisty puzzle scramble generator

 optional arguments:
-  -h, --help            show this help message and exit -s, --print-symbols   Print a list of the supported symbols `-H`, --hide-stopwatch  When using the stopwatch, don't display the time while
+  -h, --help            show this help message and exit -s, --print-symbols   Print a list of the supported symbols -H, --hide-stopwatch  When using the stopwatch, don't display the time while
                         solving
 ```